apereo/cas/docs/cas-server-documentation/installation/Configuration-Discovery.md

 # Configuration Discovery

-Certain aspects of the CAS server deployment may be advertised via discovery endpoint to indicate to client applications and consumers the set of features and capabilties that are turned on.
+Certain aspects of the CAS server deployment may be advertised via a discovery endpoint to indicate to client applications and consumers the set of features and capabilties that are turned on.
 The [discovery profile endpoint](Monitoring-Statistics.html) is enabled by including the following module in the overlay:

 ```xml
 <dependency>